sumanthratna/onefact.org/pages/five-boro-bike-tour/jaan.md

 P.S.
 I also teach anyone how to use GPT, and understand the principles that govern its behavior and implementations; this is a 165+ learner pilot at the University of Tartu.
 The course materials are publicly available, for free, at [https://www.datathinking.org/university-of-tartu](https://www.datathinking.org/university-of-tartu).

 P.P.S.
-This document is written using the principles of [motivational interviewing](https://help.onefact.org/once-upon) that we are developing at One Fact, which are commonly used for canvassing, fundraising, and behavior change in mental health and other areas.
+In the spirit of informed consent, acceptance and commitment therapy, and the mental health work I do, I think it is important to mention that I use these principles in fundraising as well.
+You can even learn about these principles in our [budding employee handbook](https://help.onefact.org/once-upon).

 ## Footnote